ZeMendes17/IES_107188/lab2/README.md

 the relevant transitive dependencies that are needed to start a particular functionality and will simplify the setup of the POM.
 Finally just download the template.

-After it we should be able to build your application using the regular Maven commands.
+After it we should be able to build our application using the regular Maven commands.

 It also includes a **Maven wrapper script (mvnw)**.